 There are so many different technologies and experiential tools available out there in today’s event world.
 Although I personally love to play with new toys, the perfect audiovisual solution for an event can usually be achieved quite simply.
 For me, this event taught me that when I roll up my sleeves and do everything I can to really understand my client’s needs, I can build trust and turn a vendor relationship into a long-lasting partnership.

-About the Author Joe Faulder, CTS, is a self-proclaimed “bi-lingual audio visual sales professional” with Projection Presentation Technology.
+Joe Faulder, CTS, is a self-proclaimed “bi-lingual audio visual sales professional” with Projection Presentation Technology.
 He speaks both “tech” and “planner,” helping meeting professionals cater their technology needs to best fit the needs of their events.